Shingles: essential facts

 When you first come into contact with the VZV virus, you develop chickenpox.
 After that, the virus lies dormant in your body, usually for many years.
 When the virus “wakes up” it can cause shingles.

-4. Shingles is most common in elderly people and those with depressed immune systems.
+4. Shingles is most common in older people and those with depressed immune systems.

 When the immune system is weak, for example, after a transplant, when on treatment for cancer, or in people with AIDS, shingles is more likely to occur.
 But anyone who has ever had chickenpox can develop shingles.
 If you are young and healthy and develop shingles, it does not necessarily mean there is a problem with your immune system.